rbartelme/rstudio-stats/lessons/Lesson1_DistributionsAndData.md

 ## Modeling Random distributions

-<p>Modeling random distributions can be useful for creating toy data to test statistical code *before* running our actual data through the analyses.</p>
+Modeling random distributions can be useful for creating toy data to test statistical code *before* running our actual data through the analyses.

 ### Normal, or Gaussian, Distribution